 Feature Setting see also

 Solvent Tetrahydrofuran USE RESPONSIBLY!
 Tetrahydrofuran can cause eye irritations and irritations of the respiratory system.
 Fumes are easily flammable.
 Apply skin protection cream or wear protective gloves when handling the solvent.
 Do not empty into drains.
 Do not use near open flames or heat sources.
 Observe the manufacturer's safety data sheet and make accessible to anyone handling tetrahydrofuran!

 Layer binding good

-Part strength/stability medium; parts are stiff and brittle
+Part strength/stability medium

-Warping low -
+Warping low

 Drying not required

 Storage in the open